-The conference will include seven thematic streams:
+The conference dealt with several thematic streams:

 1. Rediscovering: Following Jesus in Someone Else's Country